JamMor/PatientPortal/README.md

 # PatientPortal

-PatientPortal is an Electronic Medical Records (EMR) portal built with ASP.NET Core 3.1.
-It is designed to provide a simple, fast, and more navigable interface for both patients and healthcare providers.
-Store and manage detailed patient information, including medical history, health issues, visit summaries, care team, and messaging history.
+PatientPortal is an Electronic Medical Records (EMR) portal built with ASP.NET Core 8.0.
+It provides a fast, navigable interface for both patients and healthcare providers to store and manage medical history, health issues, visits, care teams, and messaging.

-## Technologies Used

-- ASP.NET Core 3.1
-- Entity Framework Core 5.0
-- MySQL 8.0
-- Docker and Docker Compose
-- Bootstrap for front-end styling

 ## Table of Contents